Ten Frequently Asked Questions About Moving to Indonesia

 Q7.
 Are the schools good?

 Choosing a school for your children is a very important decision for expatriate families moving to Jakarta and generally one of the highest priorities.
 Fortunately there are numerous international schools of a very high standard available.
-The largest international school in Jakarta is Jakarta Intercultural School (JIS), which has a total enrollment of over 2,000 students at three campuses all located in South Jakarta.
+The largest international school in Jakarta is Jakarta Intercultural School (JIS), which has a total enrollment of over 2,000 students at two campuses.
 The school is open to English speaking students of all nationalities and has many excellent facilities.
 The school year runs from mid August to early June.
-A very high quality of education is also provided by the British International School (BIS) following the British National Curriculum and offering GCSE as well as the International Baccalaureate.
+A very high quality of education is also provided by the British School Jakarta (BSJ) following the British National Curriculum and offering GCSE as well as the International Baccalaureate.
 The school is located on a large modern campus with impressive facilities at Bintaro on the South West outskirts of the city.
-The school is open to British citizens and other English speaking students and has an enrollment of over 1,000 students.
+The school is open to British citizens and other English speaking students and has an enrollment of over 1,500 students.
 The school year begins in late August and ends in June.
-Other options for English speaking students include ACG International School, the Australia Independent School (AIS), The Singapore International School (SIS), the New Zealand Independent School, Gandhi Memorial International School and Sekolah Pelita Harapan - SPH International Kemang Village.
-For speakers of other languages there are schools such as Deutsche Internationale Schule (DIS), Jakarta International Korean School (JIKS), Jakarta Japanese School (JJS), Lycée International Français (LIF) and Nederlandse Internationale School (NIS).
+Other great options for English speaking students include ACG School Jakarta, the Australia Independent School (AIS), The Singapore Intercultural School (SIS), the New Zealand School Jakarta, and Sekolah Pelita Harapan.
+For speakers of other languages there are schools such as Deutsche Internationale Schule (DIS), Jakarta International Korean School (JIKS), Jakarta Japanese School (JJS), Lycée International Français (LIF) and Nord Anglia School Jakarta.

 For more information, surf the listings of International Schools in Indonesia